alf-tool/alf-core/doc/operators/non_relational/generator.md

-Generates a relation with an auto-numbered attribute
+Generate a relation with an auto-numbered attribute

 SYNOPSIS